 Wanting to soften fine lines and wrinkles?
 Or do you struggle with muscle pain or headaches due to clenching and grinding?
-Dr. Robyn Moreau provides cosmetic injections to help you manage these issues.
+Dr. Robyn Moreau provides cosmetic injections with Botulinum Toxin injectables like Botox and Dysport to help you manage these issues.
 The results typically last 3-4 months with patients achieving longer lasting results as treatment continues.
 Interested in learning more?
 Book a consult with Dr. Moreau and discuss your options with her!
-We start with a series of photos to diagnose and document your concerns, then a discussion with Dr. Moreau.
+We start with a series of photos to diagnose and document your concerns, then a consultation with Dr. Moreau.
 Bring all of your questions for her!
 If you want to go ahead with treatment at your consult, you can.
 It is quick and easy!

 Regular dental cleanings support a healthy mouth and a healthy you!
 Regular professional cleanings with one of our Registered Dental Hygienists are important for maintaining the health of your gums and teeth.
 Their role is vital to your oral health as they help you maintain the health of your gums and bone – the foundation for your teeth.
 Our hygienists will also help instruct you on proper home care and are able to answer many questions you may have.
 You can read more about why cleanings are important here: Teeth Cleanings - Why Do I Need Them So Often?